-The article «Experience Applying the Cumulus Program in the Course on Specialized Information Sources in Science and Technology» aims to present to the scientific community the importance of controlling scientific information sources, establishing an appropriate classification, and conducting a comprehensive description of these sources for subsequent retrieval.
-This process was carried out using the «Cumulus» application, specifically designed for this purpose and to study the cataloged information sources.
-The research results reveal how many corporate, geographic, and editorial authorities are among the top research centers, as identified in the Webometrics Ranking of Research Centers.
-Additionally, the sources are thematically classified according to the UNESCO Thesaurus for Science and Technology, yielding up to 128 distinct categories for classifying the analyzed sources.
-Furthermore, the typology of information sources is evaluated based on their primary, secondary, or tertiary level; their documentary or institutional origin; linguistic coverage; web typology; content type; and pagerank, among many other aspects.
+The article «Experience in Applying the Cumulus Program in the Course on Specialized Information Sources in Science and TechnologyCumulusWebometrics Ranking of Research Centers.
+Additionally, the sources are classified thematically according to the UNESCO Thesaurus specialized in science and technology, yielding up to 128 distinct categories for the classification of the analyzed sources.
+Furthermore, the typology of information sources is evaluated based on their primary, secondary, or tertiary level; their documentary or institutional origin; linguistic coverage; web typology; content type; PageRank; and many other aspects.

 Reference

-- BLÁZQUEZ OCHANDO, M. 2011.
+- Blázquez-Ochando, M. 2011.
 Experience applying the Cumulus program in the course Specialized Information Sources in Science and Technology.
 In: Documentación de las Ciencias de la Información.
 Vol. 34, pp. 307-317.
 Available at: http://revistas.ucm.es/index.php/DCIN/article/view/36460

 Abstract